creativeprojects/resticprofile/README.md

 It's been actively tested on macOS X and Linux, and regularly tested on Windows.

 **This is at _beta_ stage.
-Please don't use it in production yet.
+Please avoid using it in production.
+Or at least test carefully first.
 Even though I'm using it on my servers, I cannot guarantee all combinations of configuration are going to work properly for you.**

 ## Installation (macOS, Linux & other unixes)

-Here's a simple script to download the binary automatically for you.
+Here's a simple script to download the binary automatically.
 It works on mac OS X, FreeBSD, OpenBSD and Linux:

 ```
 $ curl -sfL https://raw.githubusercontent.com/creativeprojects/resticprofile/master/install.sh | sh